 Here are my 8 steps where I recommend you start changing things for your team:

 Be engaged and supportive.
-That means you are neither a micro manager or a hands off manager.
-Dig in and get hands dirty when needed.
+That means you are neither a micromanager nor a hands-off manager.
+Dig in and get your hands dirty when needed.
 That means if there are gaps in experience or when someone needs your help, you get in and help them.
 Don't give directives and shoo them on their way.
 Model the behavior.

 Empower the team.
 Delegate responsibility and allow them to make decisions or be a part of the decision process.
 When a team feels empowered, they will look for solutions when problems start to arise instead of sitting on their hands and waiting for you to tell them what to do.
 Start letting go of the reins where it makes sense and let them get on with it.

 Create an environment of trust.
 This is where people feel safe to have robust conversations with differing opinions.
 The environment you build protects that open conversation by ensuring everyone is respectful and is driving to the best outcome for all.